govfresh/govfresh.github.io/.github/ISSUE_TEMPLATE/book.md

 ---
 name: Book
-about: Add book to book club
+about: Add a book to book club
 title: 'Book: ''[TITLE'''
 labels: ''
 assignees: ''